Microsoft continues distancing Cortana from Windows

 Sponsored Links

 This move suggests that Microsoft will choose to update the voice assistant separately from Windows in future.
 It could make Cortana more agile, giving developers the chance to update without having to push wider updates.
-A separate app could also give users more control, allowing them to uninstall it if they don't want it on their machines.
+A separate app may also one day give users more control over its usage, allowing them to uninstall it if they don't want it on their machines.

 Microsoft has been tweaking Cortana's placement for some time.
 It split the voice assistant function from the search in Windows 10, saying it made the change to "enable each experience to innovate independently to best serve their target audiences and use cases."